 One case of posterior reversible encephalopathy syndrome (PRES) was seen in clinical trials in RMS in a patient with Guillain-Barre syndrome; its relationship to ozanimod is unknown.
-PRES may result from endothelial dysfunction caused by circulating exogenous or endogenous toxins.
+Posterior reversible encephalopathy syndrome may result from endothelial dysfunction caused by circulating exogenous or endogenous toxins.
 This theory is supported by the frequent occurrence of PRES in patients with (pre)eclampsia, sepsis or during cytotoxic or immunosuppressive therapies.